hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/utils/ensure_https.md

 **Functions:**

 - `ensure_https(prod_ids)`: Takes either a string or a list of strings representing product IDs or URLs.
 It returns the same type, ensuring that all provided product IDs or URLs have the `https://` prefix.
 The function smartly handles both singular and plural input, improving the robustness of the function, avoiding potential crashes or invalid results.
 Crucial error handling using `logger` is implemented.
-The function makes use of a helper function (`ensure_https_single`), demonstrating good code organization.
+The function makes use of a helper function (`ensure_https_single`), demonStarting good code organization.
 This function is the main function for handling product IDs and URLs.

 - `ensure_https_single(prod_id)`: This function handles a single product ID or URL.
 It's called from `ensure_https` to maintain the logic for each input element.
 This modularity improves code readability and maintainability, breaking down a complex task into smaller, easier-to-understand parts.